kachayev/gym-microrts-paper-sb3/README.md

 Most dependencies are copied from the original code [here](https://github.com/vwxyzjn/gym-microrts-paper/blob/master/requirements.txt), with a few caveats.
 Original versions are commented out in the file, if you are curious.

-Video capturing requires `ffmpeg` as well.

 ## Training

-To traing an agent, please run
+To traing an agent:

 ```
 $ python ppo_gridnet_diverse_encode_decode_sb3.py
 ```

-If everything is setup correctly, you'll see typicall Stable-Baselines3 verbose logging:
+If everything is setup correctly, you'll see typicall SB3 verbose logging:

 ```
 Using cpu device